ilmarinen/multimedia/README.md

 ### Make

-A makefile typically has a start where variables are diclared at the start, eg:
+A makefile typically has a start where variables are declared at the start, eg:

 ```
-CC = gcc
+CC=gcc
 LIB_DIR=lib
 INCLUDE_DIR=include
 SRC_DIR=src